 Mindfulness & Mind-set

 Mental health is one of our biggest issues and topics of conversation in the modern world.
 We know it’s also one of the most critical things to helping us thrive at life.
 Yet how often do we prioritise our mental health?

-The mind is where everything begins and therefore has such an impact on the kind of life we lead.
-Making sure our mind is in the right state not only makes us happier but more productive too.
+The mind is where everything begins and therefore has such an impact on how life unfolds.
+If our mind is in the right state not only makes us happier but more productive too.
+A clear, calm, focused mind helps us build resilience, think more clearly, create and come up with ideas but also helps us think more positively and believe in ourselves.

 We know what it’s like when our mind feels tired, foggy and unclear.
 Problems become harder to solve and decisions more difficult to make and everything takes that bit longer.
 Our mind can feel so full of information and things to do these days and this busyness of mind contributes to our feeling of overwhelm and means we struggle to be at our best.

 The answer is to cultivate a better state of mind.
 To look after our mind, to rest it, to train it and in turn enable it to become a more positive and productive place.

 Check out this blog I wrote on how to harness the skill of equanimity to stay calm in the chaos, there’s also a video below explaining the power of our mind as well as a link to the on-line Art of Mindfulness course.